Adldap2/Adldap2/docs/CONFIGURATION.md

 The account suffix option is the suffix of your user accounts in AD.
 For example, if your domain DN is `DC=corp,DC=acme,DC=org`, then your account suffix would be `@corp.acme.org`.
 This is then appended to then end of your user accounts on authentication.

-For example, if you're binding as an administrator, and your username is `admin`, then Adldap would try to authenticate with your server as `admin@corp.acme.org`.
+For example, if you're binding as a user, and your username is `jdoe`, then Adldap would try to authenticate with your server as `jdoe@corp.acme.org`.

+##### Admin Account Suffix (optional)

+The admin account suffix option is the suffix of your administrator account in AD.
+Having a separate suffix for user accounts and administrator accounts allows you to bind your admin under a different suffix than user accounts.

 #### Domain Controllers (required)